 What is Tail Insurance?

-Tail Insurance, also known as Extended Reporting Period coverage, must be purchased when a physician has claims-made professional liability insurance coverage.
-Tail insurance covers the gap between when a physician leaves an employer and when the statute of limitations on filing a medical malpractice claims ends.
+Tail Insurance, also known as Extended Reporting Period coverage, must be purchased when a medical professional has claims-made professional liability insurance coverage.
+Tail insurance covers the gap between when a medical professional leaves an employer and when the statute of limitations on filing a medical malpractice claim ends.

 How Much Does Tail Coverage Cost?

-A good rule of thumb is tail coverage costs around 2 times your annual medical malpractice insurance premium.
-Thus, if your annual premium costs $6000; your tail cost would be around $12,000.
-Your tail insurance cost is a one-time payment; it is not an annual cost.
+A good rule of thumb is tail coverage costs around two times your annual medical malpractice insurance premium.
+Thus, if your annual premium costs $6000, your tail cost would be around $12,000.
+Your tail insurance is a one-time payment, not a yearly fee.

-The cost of insurance coverage is based upon the claims history of the provider and the number of individual and group patients seen per year.
-Providers with high annual visit counts will have a lower insurance premium, since their claims are spread out over more people.
-Thus, the choice of claims-made or occurrence is important.
+The cost of insurance coverage depends on the claims history of the provider and the number of individual and group patients seen per year.
+Providers with high annual visit counts will have a lower insurance premium since their claims are spread out over more people.
+Thus, the choice of claims made or occurrence is essential.

 Who Pays for Tail Insurance?

-The physician’s employment agreement will specify whether the physician or the employer pays for the tail insurance.
-This is a point of contention in many employment agreement negotiations with resources from both parties advocating for their position.
+The medical professional’s employment agreement will specify whether the medical professional or the employer pays for the tail insurance.
+It is a point of contention in many employment agreement negotiations, with resources from both parties advocating for their position.

-As with any type of insurance, it’s important that you understand what your tail covers before purchasing one.
-There are two types of tails – open and closed – each with their own benefits and drawbacks.
+As with any insurance, you must understand what your tail covers before purchasing one.
+There are two types of tails – open and closed – each with its benefits and drawbacks.

-How Can a Physician Avoid Paying for Tail Malpractice?
+How Can Medical Professionals Avoid Paying for Tail Malpractice?

 - Negotiate for the employer to pay for it in the Employment Agreement.

-- Have your new employer pay for your tail (referred to as nose coverage).
+- Have your new employer pay for your tail (nose coverage).

-- Stay with the same insurance carrier and the tail will get rolled into a new policy.
+- Stay with the same insurance carrier; the tail will get rolled into a new policy.

 Which Choice is Best for Medical Professionals

-Both policies offer the same policy limits issued by the same insurance carrier, along with the same endorsements against claims.
-The cost of occurrence based and claims-made coverage can factor into a doctor’s decision:
+Both offer the same policy limits issued by the same insurance carrier and endorsements against claims.
+The cost of occurrence-based and claims-made coverage can factor into a doctor’s decision:

-Claims-Made Cost: Assuming claims-made coverage is in effect, a good rule of thumb is tail insurance costs around 2 times your annual malpractice insurance premium.
-Thus, if your annual medical premium costs $6000; your cost to the insurance carrier would be around $12,000.
-Your insurance cost is a one-time payment; it is not an annual cost.
+Claims-Made Cost: Assuming claims-made coverage is in effect, a good rule of thumb is tail insurance costs around two times your annual malpractice insurance premium.
+Thus, if your yearly medical premium costs $6000, your cost to the insurance carrier would be around $12,000.
+Your insurance is a one-time payment; it is not annual.
 The American College of Physicians offers resources and information for multiple insurance options through AGIA Affinity for individual doctors and any practice.

-Occurrence Cost: Since tail insurance is not needed under an occurrence-based insurance policy, the annual premium for an occurrence-based policy is approximately 35% more than a claims-made policy.
-So, if the average claims-made policy annual premium is $6000, an occurrence-based policy would cost $8100 in coverage.
-The cost of insurance coverage should be based upon the claims history of the provider and the number of individual and group clients seen per year.
-Providers with high annual visit counts (or number of admitted seen if in-patient) will have a lower insurance premium, since their claims are spread out over more people.
+Occurrence Cost: Since one does not need tail insurance under an occurrence-based insurance policy, the annual premium for an occurrence-based policy is approximately 35% more than a claims-made policy.
+So, if the average claims-made policy yearly premium is $6000, an occurrence-based policy would cost $8100 in coverage.
+The cost of insurance coverage should depend on the claims history of the provider and the number of individual and group clients seen per year.
+Providers with high annual visit counts (or the number of admitted seen if in-patient) will have a lower insurance premium since their claims are spread out over more people.